Chicken Pot Pie Casserole

 The chicken pot pie casserole is the ultimate comfort food, bringing all the flavors of a classic pot pie into an easy-to-make, family-friendly dish.

-Our chicken pot pie casserole is a unique take on the traditional chicken pot pie.
-This layered casserole is topped with layers of biscuit mix, broth, condensed soup, and cheese.
-The toppings magically produce a thickened broth and soft bread-like topping.
+Our chicken pot pie casserole is my take on a traditional chicken pot pie.
+The cobbler-like casserole is topped with layers of biscuit mix, broth, condensed soup, and cheese.
+The toppings (kind of magically) produce a thickened broth and soft bread-like topping.
 It’s a comforting dish that’s easy enough for any night of the week.

-This recipe skips the pastry crust for a soft bread-like made with a convenient baking mix.
-This easy topping saves time without sacrificing flavor.
-Pimientos add a pop of color and a hint of sweetness to the filling and cheddar cheese sprinkled over the top adds to the color and texture.
+This recipe skips the pastry crust for a soft bread-like topping made with a convenient baking mix.
+The easy topping saves time without sacrificing flavor.
+Pimientos add a pop of color and a hint of sweetness to the filling, and cheddar cheese sprinkled over the top adds to the color and texture.

 Recipe Variations